 Each fruit is quite sweet, and it’s quickly becoming one of my favorite wild fruits.
 They taste a bit warm, like molasses and I’m thinking they’d make a spectacular sauce or jelly without much need for added sugar.
 The fruits are just a small amount of sweet flesh around a large white seed, so yields are low but definitely worth it in my book.

 The berries of “true” Solomon’s seal are poisonous, but while the plants look similar, the fruits are nothing alike.
 They’re produced under the foliage instead of at the end, and they’re a dark blue color.
+Solomon’s plume is easy to identify.

 Strawberry (Fragaria sp.)

 Modern cultivated strawberries had to come from somewhere, and usually, domestication means improvements in yield, size, and taste.
-In the case of wild strawberries, the fruits got bigger and yields heavier…but at the expense of taste.
+In the case of wild strawberries, the fruits got bigger and yielded heavier…but at the expense of taste.

 Wild strawberries are intensely flavored and pack all the flavor of those massive grocery store strawberries into a tiny, intense package.